 Patients who have previously received a hematopoietic stem cell transplant (HSCT) are at higher risk for veno-occlusive disease (VOD) of the liver following treatment with clofarabine (40 mg/m²) when used in combination with etoposide (100 mg/m²) and cyclophosphamide (440 mg/m²).
 Severe hepatotoxic events have been reported in a combination study of clofarabine in pediatric patients with relapsed or refractory acute leukemia.
 Two cases (2%) of VOD in the mono-therapy studies were considered related to study drug.
 Monitor for and discontinue Clolar if VOD is suspected.

-Severe and fatal hepatotoxicity has occurred with the use of Clolar.
+Severe and fatal hepatotoxicity, including hepatitis and hepatic failure, has occurred with the use of Clolar [see ADVERSE REACTIONS].
 In clinical studies, Grade 3-4 liver enzyme elevations were observed in pediatric patients during treatment with Clolar at the following rates: elevated aspartate aminotransferase (AST) occurred in 36% of patients; elevated alanine aminotransferase (ALT) occurred in 44% of patients.
 AST and ALT elevations typically occurred within 10 days of Clolar administration and returned to Grade 2 or less within 15 days.
 Grade 3 or 4 elevated bilirubin occurred in 13% of patients, with 2 events reported as Grade 4 hyperbilirubinemia (2%), one of which resulted in treatment discontinuation and one patient had multi-organ failure and died.
 Eight patients (7%) had Grade 3 or 4 elevations in serum bilirubin at the last time point measured; these patients died due to sepsis and/or multi-organ failure.
-Monitor hepatic function and discontinue Clolar for Grade 3 or greater liver enzyme elevations [see ADVERSE REACTIONS].
+Monitor hepatic function and for signs and symptoms of hepatitis and hepatic failure.
+Discontinue Clolar immediately for Grade 3 or greater liver enzyme and/or bilirubin elevations [see ADVERSE REACTIONS].